2022 Sterling Prize Ceremony and Lecture with Alexandra Lysova

 The Sterling Prize was first awarded in 1993 and remains committed to recognizing work that provokes and contributes to the understanding of controversy, while presenting new ways of looking at the world and challenging complacency.

-Lysova will receive the Sterling Prize and address these issues in conversation with Dr. Benjamin Roebuck (Professor of Victimology and Public Safety at Algonquin College), Douglas Todd (Columnist, Vancouver Sun) and Michael Healey (National Program Manager, Nexus Recovery Programs) on Wednesday, October 19.
-The award ceremony will be held at the Wosk Centre for Dialogue in Vancouver and will be livestreamed for the public.
+Lysova received the Sterling Prize and addressed these issues in conversation with Dr. Benjamin Roebuck (Professor of Victimology and Public Safety at Algonquin College), Douglas Todd (Columnist, Vancouver Sun) and Michael Healey (National Program Manager, Nexus Recovery Programs).
+The award ceremonyw was held at the Wosk Centre for Dialogue in Vancouver and was be livestreamed for the public.

 About the Sterling Prize